- December 13, 2017

 California regulators decided recently to adopt new safety regulations for ridesharing companies – namely Uber and Lyft – that will not mandate that drivers have their fingerprints taken as part of the background check.
 The California Public Utilities Commission (CPUC) in October met in San Francisco and agreed unanimously to approve the new regulations.

 The controversial decision was criticized by some public safety groups and taxi unions, noting that fingerprinting of drivers enhances public safety because the prints are reviewed by the local police and the FBI.
-The argument is that fingerprint-based background checks are better to protect passengers from criminals and poor drivers.
+While the primary concern is to protect passengers from criminals and poor drivers, those adversely affected might still need to turn to a distracted driving crash lawyer for legal recourse.

 But the CPUC dissented from that view, noting their conclusion that fingerprinting does not necessarily ensure greater rider safety.